 The materials solutions adopted for light water SMRs do not need to differ significantly from those adopted for standard LWRs.
-Likewise, the materials of choice for SMRs of GenIV technology can be in principle the same as those for larger scale re-actors.
+Likewise, the materials of choice for SMRs of GenIV technology can be in principle the same as those for larger scale reactors.
 However, this one-to-one translation of materials solutions through reactor scales, which is certainly useful for faster licensing of prototypes and first-of-a-kind reactors, may not necessarily be the best choice in general terms.
 For instance, moving to a different, and so far unexploited, type of alloy, with overall not astonishingly better mechanical or corrosion resistance properties, but with better properties from a circularity and sustainability perspective, for example such that critical raw materials are excluded from its composition, may eventually provide increased sustainability as a balance to slightly lower performance or higher costs.
+Likewise, advanced manufacturing procedures may reduce materials consumption, energy for materials production and also fabrication time.
 These are thus variables that acquire ever higher importance and need to be included in the equation for the selection of nuclear materials for reactors of any technology readiness level, including established technologies.
 They become an important push towards the development of new materials, in addition to the traditional and obvious need to improve their properties in connection with operational requirements.